tlannigan/modded-minecraft-guide/src/common-issues.md

     - Remember that chunks are 16 blocks wide, so setting the chunk radius to 100 will generate chunks out to 1600 blocks from spawn (100 x 16) in all directions.
 Start with a number like 100 and then build from there.
 The bigger the radius you choose the longer it will take, some radiuses may take hours.
 This is normal, and you should run this when your players are offline for the best performance.

 - Many modern modpacks come with the Spark mod pre-installed (and if not, install it in your server's `mods` folder).
-Load into your server and follow these steps (note these commands are different than the singleplayer commands):
+Load into your server and follow these steps:

     - Run `/spark profiler start`